reefland/ansible-k3s-argocd-renovate/README.md

 * You should read it. :)
 * The **democratic-csi** section will require configuration steps on your TrueNAS installation in addition to setting values in Ansible.
 * **Kube-vip** and/or **MetalLB** Load Balancer section will require you to specify a range of IP addresses available for use
-* **Traefik** configuration for Lets Encrypt will require you to define your challenge credentials.
+* **Cert-manager** configuration for Lets Encrypt will require you to define your challenge credentials.
 * **Longhorn** Distributed storage is intended to be the default storage class, the `local-path` StorageClass is not installed.

 ---